CoolReal/home-banking/backend/README.md

-# Home banking API
+# Homebanking API

-Home banking API used for basic user wallet management, this includes mock deposits and mock withdraws, service payment and transfers between accounts.
+Homebanking API used for basic user wallet management, this includes mock deposits and mock withdraws, service payment and transfers between accounts.

 ## Technologies